 Claw Back Incriminating Statements with the Help of a Chicago Criminal Defense Lawyer

 Attorney Jonathan Minkus has represented thousands of criminal defendants over a 30-year career.
-As a former Assistant States Attorney for Cook County, he knows how prosecutors think and can stay one step ahead of them.
+As a former Assistant States Attorneys for Cook County, he knows how prosecutors think and can stay one step ahead of them.
 When your liberty is on the line, why not hire the best?

 To schedule a free consultation with the Law Offices of Jonathan Minkus, please call 847-966-0300.